 Dedicatees and Dates of First Meeting

-This page gives in alphabetical order the names of the dedicatees of Sorabji’s musical works with the date on which a first meeting or a first exchange of letters (whoever the first writer may be) took place, given in as complete a form as possible.
-The dates are mostly conjectural.
-In addition to providing data on the date of first acquaintance, the page shows in a different light the information on the number of works dedicated to each person.
-An alphabetical list of dedicatees ordered by number of dedications will be found on another page.
+This page gives, in alphabetical order, the names of the dedicatees of Kaikhosru Shapurji Sorabji’s musical works, together with the date, given in as complete a form as possible, but very often conjectural, on which a first meeting or a first exchange of letters (whoever the first writer may be) took place.
+In addition to the information on the date of first acquaintance, the page gives a different view of the data on the number of works dedicated to each person.

-Dedicatee Works (Titles) Works (N) Date of First Meeting
+Dedicatee Titles Works (N) Date of First Meeting

 Best, Reginald Norman Nocturne, “Jāmī” (1928; 28 pp.)